Summer born children

 A decision will be made based on the circumstances of the case and in the best interests of the child by each school’s admission authority.
 The view of the headteacher of the school(s) concerned must be taken into account.

 The school will be able to tell you who their admissions authority is.
-Alternatively, you can use our find a school tool to get details about the school and what type it is.
+Or use our find a school tool to get details about the school and what type it is.
 We are the admissions authority for community and voluntary controlled schools.
 Voluntary-aided, foundation and academy schools are their own admissions authority.

 What happens next